13 Jul Grow Inner Strengths

 Your experiences matter.
 Not just for how they feel in the moment but for the lasting traces they leave in your brain.
 Your experiences of happiness, worry, love, and anxiety can make real changes in your neural networks.
 The structure-building processes of the nervous system are turbocharged by conscious experience, and especially by what’s in the foreground of your awareness.
 Your attention is like a combination spotlight and vacuum cleaner: It highlights what it lands on and then sucks it into your brain-for better or worse.

-There’s a traditional saying that the mind takes its shape from what it rests upon.
+There is a traditional saying that the mind takes its shape from what it rests upon.
 Based on what we’ve learned about experience-dependent neuroplasticity, a modern version would be to say that the brain takes its shape from what the mind rests upon.

-If you keep resting your mind on self-criticism, worries, grumbling about others, hurts, and stress, then your brain will be shaped into greater reactivity, vulnerability to anxiety and depressed mood, a narrow focus on threats and losses, and inclinations toward anger, sadness, and guilt.
+If you keep resting your mind on self-criticism, worries, grumbling about others, hurts, and stress, then your brain will be shaped into greater reactivity, vulnerability to anxiety, and depressed mood, a narrow focus on threats and losses, and inclinations toward anger, sadness, and guilt.
 On the other hand, if you keep resting your mind on good events and conditions (someone was nice to you, there’s a roof over your head), pleasant feelings, the things you do get done, physical pleasures, and your good intentions and qualities, then over time your brain will take a different shape, one with strength and resilience hardwired into it, as well as a realistically optimistic outlook, a positive mood, and a sense of worth.

 Looking back over the past week or so, where has your mind been mainly resting?